Install MLRun on Kubernetes

 Configuring the remote environment#

 You can use your code on a local machine while running your functions on a remote cluster.
-Refer to Set up your environment for more information.
+Refer to Set up your client environment for more information.

 Advanced chart configuration#